 Recommended precautions to help prevent carbon monoxide poisoning:

-- Don't burn charcoal inside a house, garage, vehicle, tent or fireplace.
+- Never burn charcoal inside a house, garage, vehicle, or tent, including in a fireplace.

-- Don't use un-vented combustion heaters in enclosed spaces, especially sleeping areas.
+- Avoid using unvented gas, propane, or kerosene heaters in enclosed spaces, especially sleeping areas.

-- Never leave an automobile running in a closed garage or in a garage attached to the house - even with the garage door open.
+- Never leave an automobile running in a garage, even with the garage door open.

-- While driving, keep the rear window or tailgate of a vehicle closed, as carbon monoxide from the exhaust can be pulled inside the car, van, or camper.
+- Do not leave the rear window or tailgate of a vehicle open while driving.
+CO from the exhaust can be pulled inside the car, van, or camper.